Karl-Ryan0/Portfolio-5/README.md

 * Checkout would not pass the cart contents to the payment page.
 This was resolved by updating the method to pull from session data.
 * Incorrect information was passed to the success page.
 This was resolved by changing the template to reflect the changes made above.

+### Cosmetics
+* Anywhere using a form would automatically inherit from bootsrtap, this was evident when there was only one button, for example 'log out' or 'add to cart'.
+Custom CSS styling was nesessary.

 ### Security Testing
 * I also identified that users could:
     * Access edit pages while not logged in